Oofiee/Oofiee/README.md

 - 👋 Hi, I’m @Oofiee
-- 👀 I’m interested in running, bodybuilding, custom keyboards and coding
+- 👀 I’m interested in running, custom keyboards and coding
 - 🌱 I’m currently a student taking Diploma of Information Technology at POLIMAS
 - 📫 How to reach me? oofiechan@Discord
 - 😄 Pronouns: fu/mo